jdarmada/nba-ai-assistant-js/README.md

 1. **Elasticsearch Connection Errors**
    - Verify your `ELASTIC_ENDPOINT` and `ELASTIC_API_KEY`
-   - Ensure your Elasticsearch cluster is running and accessible
+   - Check to see if your Elasticsearch cluster is running and accessible

 2. **OpenAI API Errors**
-   - Check your `OPENAI_API_KEY` is valid and has sufficient credits
+   - Check your `OPENAI_API_KEY` is valid and has enough credits
    - Verify the model name is correct

 3. **Data Not Found**
    - Run the data ingestion file: `node lib/playerDataIngestion.js`
-   - Check if the index `sample-nba-player-data` exists in Elasticsearch
+   - Check if the index `sample-nba-player-data` exists in your Elasticsearch cluster

 4. **CORS Issues**
-   - The backend is configured to allow all origins in development
+   - The backend is configured to accept requests from the default Vite development address `http://localhost:5173`
-   - For production, update the CORS settings in `backend/src/mastra/index.ts`
+   - If you're getting CORS errors, update the CORS settings in `backend/src/mastra/index.ts`
+   - The implementation is subject to change, be sure to check the [docs](https://mastra.ai/en/docs).

-**Note**: This app uses sample data for demonstration purposes.
+**Note**: This app uses sample data for demo purposes only.
 For production use with real NBA data, make sure to have proper licensing and data agreements in place.